tomohiro/hubot/README.md

 Take a look at the scripts in the `./scripts` folder for examples.
 Delete any scripts you think are useless or boring.
 Add whatever functionality you want hubot to have.
-Read up on what you can do with hubot in the [Scripting Guide](scripting).
+Read up on what you can do with hubot in the [Scripting Guide][scripting].

 [scripting]: https://github.com/github/hubot/blob/master/docs/scripting.md

 ### hubot-scripts

-Hubot has collection of [community scripts](hubot-scripts), but it is old.
+Hubot has collection of [community scripts][hubot-scripts], but it is old.

 Anyway, to enable scripts from the hubot-scripts package, add the script name with extension as a double quoted string to the `hubot-scripts.json` file in this